What if you could run to save one of the last wild places on Earth?

-The Takayna Trail Run is an annual event since 2019 and is strictly limited to the first 150 runners.
-The course traverses grass plains, amazing sands tracks along rugged wild coastlines and bush tracks.
+The Takayna Trail Run is an annual event since 2019 and is strictly limited to the first 200 runners.

-The main goal of the Takayna Trail community is to use our love for running to help protect Takayna.
+The main goal of the Takayna Trail community is to use our love for running to help protect Takayna, in beautiful North West Tasmania.
 We run to have Takayna protected as a World Heritage listed National Park, returned to Aboriginal ownership.

 The Takayna region of north-western Tasmania is home to one of the last undisturbed tracks of Gondwanan rainforest in the world and one of the highest concentrations of Aboriginal cultural heritage sites in the southern hemisphere.
 Yet this place, which remains largely as it was when dinosaurs roamed the planet, is currently at the mercy of destructive extraction industries, including logging and mining.